Jarred Kelenic Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in the league.
+- The Yankees pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Yankees' 3.74 team ERA ranks sixth among all league pitching staffs.
+- The Yankees' 3.70 team ERA ranks fourth across all league pitching staffs.

-- The left-hander last appeared on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing four earned runs while giving up five hits.
+- In his most recent outing on Thursday against the Baltimore Orioles, the righty threw five innings, giving up one earned run while surrendering five hits.

-- The 28-year-old has a 5.30 ERA and 8.8 strikeouts per nine innings across 10 games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.